Overview of Pain

 • Pain can make people less active.
 Lack of activity can lead to loss of muscle strength and flexibility, making activity even more difficult and increasing the risk of falls.

-Older people are more likely than younger people to have side effects from pain relievers (analgesics), and some side effects are more likely to be severe.
+Older adults are more likely than younger people to have side effects from pain relievers (analgesics), and some side effects are more likely to be severe.
 Analgesics may stay in the body longer, and older people may be more sensitive to them.
-Many older people take several drugs, increasing the chances that a drug will interact with the analgesic.
-Such interactions may reduce the effectiveness of one of the drugs or increase the risk of side effects.
+Many older adults take several medications, increasing the chances that a medication will interact with the analgesic.
+Such interactions may reduce the effectiveness of one of the medications or increase the risk of side effects.

-Older people are more likely to have health problems that increase the risk of side effects from analgesics.
+Older adults are more likely to have health problems that increase the risk of side effects from analgesics.

 Older people are more likely to develop ulcers or bleeding in the digestive tract when they take NSAIDs.
-Doctors may prescribe a drug that helps protect the digestive tract from such damage.
-These drugs include proton pump inhibitors
+Doctors may prescribe a medication that helps protect the digestive tract from such damage.
+These medications include proton pump inhibitors (such as omeprazole) and misoprostol.(such as omeprazole) and misoprostol.

-When older people take NSAIDs, they should tell their doctor, who then evaluates them periodically for side effects.
-Doctors also recommend the following for older people if possible:
+When older adults take NSAIDs, they should tell their doctor, who then evaluates them periodically for side effects.
+Doctors also recommend the following for older adults if possible:

 • Taking low doses of NSAIDs